-a.
-Reopening restaurants that have been temporarily closed as a result of the COVID-19 pandemic and providing exceptional service, food, ambience and value that reinforces to customers what they have been missing, while focusing on being an employer of choice in Canada;
+- a.
+Focus on our four pillar operating strategy to deliver great food, great service, give our Guests value for the experience and in an ambience that makes them want to return.
+Further, we will continue our efforts to be an employer of choice in Canada; - b.
+Continue to practice amplified "Social Safely" safety protocols across all of our corporate and franchise locations to protect the health of our Guests, teammates and franchise partners; - c.
+Continue to execute on our plans to support the expansion of our multi-channel offerings.
+This includes the introduction of new restaurant layouts and designs with separate entrances to facilitate delivery, takeout and curb-side pick-up orders, tailored menus for dine-in and off-premise experiences, as well as the investments in our restaurants to comfortably extend outdoor patio season to three seasons;

-- b.
-Continue to practice amplified "Social Safely" safety protocols across all of our corporate and franchise locations to protect the health of our Guests, teammates and franchise partners.
-This includes comprehensive protocols related to food safety, strict standard operating procedures, independent third party audits and our rigorous safety training programs; - c.
-Continue to execute on our plans to support the expansion of our multi-channel offerings for post-COVID success.
-This includes the introduction of new restaurant layouts and designs with separate entrances to facilitate delivery, takeout and curb-side pick-up orders, tailored menus for dine-in and off-premise experiences, as well as the investments in our restaurants to comfortably extend outdoor patio season to three seasons; - d.
-Actively negotiate early exit and permanent closure of under-performing restaurants that were identified at the end of 2019 to strengthen each brand portfolio and improve the long term Adjusted EBITDA(2) contribution rates of both the Corporate and Franchise restaurant segments; - e.
-Prepare Recipe's portfolio of brands for post-COVID success including accelerating the growth of brands like Burger's Priest, Fresh, Añejo and Blanco Cantina, pursuing complementary brand acquisitions, expanding New York Fries international franchising and rationalizing under-performing brands; - f.
-Continue to expand the Company's off-premise business, including Ultimate Kitchens, for all brands with digital and mobile order applications and brand appropriate features including curb-side pick-up, preorder and pay, as well as other payment convenience options; and - g.
-Mitigate cost increases for food and other inputs, as well as supply chain disruptions caused by the COVID-19 pandemic or the current conflict in Europe, through the Company's ability to leverage its significant sourcing capabilities.
+- d.
+Actively implement price adjustments in the retail and catering segment to improve margins to historical levels; - e.
+Prepare Recipe's portfolio to accelerate the growth of brands like Burger's Priest, Fresh, Añejo and Blanco Cantina, pursue complementary brand acquisitions and expand New York Fries international franchising; and - f.
+Mitigate cost increases for food and other inputs, as well as supply chain disruptions caused by the COVID-19 pandemic or the war in Europe, through the Company's ability to leverage its significant sourcing capabilities.
+Plan for increased labour costs due to minimum wage rate increases that have been announced by provincial governments.
+Further menu price increases could be required if food costs remain high.
+However any additional menu price increases will be positioned to ensure that our restaurants continue to offer exceptional service, food, ambience and value to our Guests.